 Role of Chaperons

-The folded domains thus formed interact with each via different types of bonds to form the final structure of a globular protein.
-To explain it further, an example of Hemoglobin molecule will be discussed later.
+The folded domains thus formed interact with each other via different types of bonds to form the final structure of a globular protein.
+To explain it further, an example of the haemoglobin molecule will be discussed later.

 The important characteristic properties of globular proteins are mentioned below.

-As evident by the above discussion, globular proteins have spherical shape resembling a ball.
-It is due to the folding of amino acid chains onto themselves to form tertiary structure.
+As evident by the above discussion, globular proteins have a spherical shape resembling a ball.
+It is due to the folding of amino acid chains onto themselves to form tertiary structures.
 The compact arrangement of amino acids within a molecule allows the rounded spherical shape of these proteins.

-Because of their solubility, globular proteins are found in free form in the cytoplasm as well as extracellular environment such as extracellular fluid, blood, etc. Examples include, enzymes, albumin, myoglobin, hemoglobin, immunoglobins, etc.
+Because of their solubility, globular proteins are found in free form in the cytoplasm as well as extracellular environment such as extracellular fluid, blood, etc. Examples include enzymes, albumin, myoglobin, haemoglobin, immunoglobins, etc.

 Amino acid Sequence

-Globular proteins are found to have irregular sequence of amino acids.
+Globular proteins are found to have an irregular sequences of amino acids.
 The amino acids in the polypeptide chains of these proteins do not repeat themselves at regular intervals.
 This is opposite to fibrous proteins that have highly repetitive sequence of amino acids.